Robert C. Riter, Jr.

 Lindsey Riter-Rapp joined the firm in January of 2008.
-Lindsey spent the last 5 years as an attorney at the Public Defender’s Office in Rapid City, South Dakota primarily doing criminal defense work.
-Prior to that, Lindsey also served as a law clerk for the Seventh Judicial Circuit.
+Prior to that, she worked as an attorney at the Public Defender’s Office in Rapid City, South Dakota primarily doing criminal defense work.
+Lindsey also served as a law clerk for the Seventh Judicial Circuit.

 Lindsey received a B.A. in English from the University of Nebraska in 1999 and her Juris Doctorate Degree from the University of South Dakota in 2002.